pivotal/docs-tap/fluxcd-source-controller/install.hbs.md

-# Install FluxCD Source Controller
+# Install Flux CD Source Controller

-This topic tells you how to install FluxCD Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.
+This topic tells you how to install Flux CD Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.

->**Note** Follow the steps in this topic if you do not want to use a profile to install FluxCD Source Controller.
+>**Note** Follow the steps in this topic if you do not want to use a profile to install Flux CD Source Controller.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='sc-prereqs'></a>Prerequisites

-Before installing FluxCD Source Controller:
+Before installing Flux CD Source Controller:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install cert-manager on the cluster.
 For more information, see [Install cert-manager](../cert-manager/install.hbs.md).

 ## <a id="Configuration"></a> Configuration

-The FluxCD Source Controller package has no configuration values.
+The Flux CD Source Controller package has no configuration values.

 ##  <a id="installation"></a> Installation

-To install FluxCD Source Controller from the Tanzu Application Platform package repository:
+To install Flux CD Source Controller from the Tanzu Application Platform package repository:

 1. List version information for the package by running: